 Most of the strategies for fighting dry rot throughout the house begin with your roof.
 If your roof is not sound and your gutters are clogged or misaligned, tremendous amounts of water can enter your home and saturate the ground around your foundation (which can also allow water to seep into your home).
 So, the first rule of home care is to make sure your roof is leak-free and in good repair.
-As a leading roofing contractor in The Greater Houston Area, we offer comprehensive roofing services, including a variety of roof repairs to help you maintain your roof's condition.
+As a leading roofing contractor in Greater Houston Area, Central Texas, Southwest Florida, Nebraska, Louisiana, and Oklahoma, we offer comprehensive roofing services, including a variety of roof repairs to help you maintain your roof's condition.

 Ernie Smith & Sons Roofing also understands that the roof is more than a barrier to rain and snow.
 It is also where your home exhales!
 A properly vented roof also expels much of the water vapor that builds up in the home and plays an important role in keeping the moisture content in building materials to safe levels.